Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures

 \item A guiding principle will be to apply the pointwise $\ell ^{2}$ Cauchy-Schwarz inequality early in the proof, and then manipulate the resulting vector-valued inequalities into a form where application of the hypotheses reduce matters to the Fefferman-Stein inequalities for the vector maximal function, and square function estimates.

 \item After that we will prove necessity of quadratic testing and Muckenhoupt conditions in Section 4.
-We also introduce a quadratic \emph{ Alpert} weak boundedness property that helps clarify the role of weak boundedness, and show that it is controlled by quadratic weak boundedness and quadratic offset Muckenhoupt.
+We also introduce a quadratic \emph{Haar } weak boundedness property that helps clarify the role of weak boundedness, and show that it is controlled by quadratic weak boundedness and quadratic offset Muckenhoupt.

-\item The first forms we choose to control in Section 5 are the comparable form, which uses only the quadratic Alpert testing conditions, and the paraproduct form, called the `difficult' form in \cite{NTV4}, which uses only the scalar cube testing condition, and constitutes one of the difficult new arguments in the paper.
+\item The first forms we choose to control in Section 5 are the comparable form and the paraproduct form, called the `difficult' form in \cite{NTV4}, each of which use only the local quadratic testing conditions.

-\item Following that we consider in Section 6 the disjoint, stopping, far below and neighbour forms, all of which require a Pivotal Lemma that originated in \cite{NTV4}, as well as the quadratic Muckenhoupt conditions.
+\item Following that we first consider in Section 6 the disjoint, stopping, far below and neighbour forms, all of which require what we call a `Pivotal Lemma' that originated in \cite{NTV4}, as well as the quadratic Muckenhoupt conditions.
 The stopping form requires in addition a new argument exploiting an extreme energy reversal property of vector Riesz transforms.

 \item Next we consider the commutator form\ in Section 7, which requires a new pigeon-holing of the tower of dyadic cubes lying above a fixed point in space, as well as Taylor expansions and quadratic offset Muckenhoupt conditions, thus constituting another of the difficult new arguments in the paper.
 The proof of the main theorem is wrapped up here as well.